stevemynett/RWL/README.md

 ### Week ending 5/2/2025

+- 📖 [Advice for time management as a manager](https://www.benkuhn.net/tmgr/) - Two good useful things here.
+1. Deadlines are things where important things get missed if they aren't met.
+They are not arbitrary.
+And a good "I'm overwhelmed" checklist.

+- 📺 [Why Your Team is Probably Missing the AI Revolution (And NASA Can Explain Why)](https://www.youtube.com/watch?v=dohW_oogbis) Talks about the adoption of AI for teams vs individuals

+- 🎧 [Generative AI in the Real World: Getting Ahead of the Curve with Claire Vo](https://www.youtube.com/watch?v=EGx82P7jwYg) - Good soundbites on her take on how things are gonna change with the direction of AI

 - 📺[AWS re:Invent 2017 - Nora Jones Describes Why We Need More Chaos - Chaos Engineering, That Is](https://www.youtube.com/watch?v=rgfww8tLM0A) Oldie but goodie.
 Found some really good take aways even though I had seen it before.
 - 📺[The Repeat Incident Fallacy: What Jurassic Park Can Teach Us...](https://www.youtube.com/watch?v=QXQaoCgZECs) Revisiting for no reason.
 It's so good!